 Recently, I wrote a short story about why I didn’t buy my dream house.
-Since it is being published sometime this week as a reader story on Get Rich Slowly, I started reflecting on that choice.
 The truth is, I still love that house.
 I wish I didn’t live so close to it and that it wasn’t so easily within my reach.
 It is still for sale, and it practically begs me to buy it each time I drive by.

 Reasons We Are Prepaying our Mortgage

 Timeframe – I am aware that the stock market has yielded gains of over 10% on average during recent decades.
 However, since we are paying off our house over such a short period of time (42 months), investments would be more volatile.
 It’s true that over 3.5 years, we could possibly see impressive gains depending on what investment we chose.
 We could also see crushing losses.
 Since we are dealing with such a short window of time, I feel more comfortable spending our disposable income on our housing.
-After our house is paid off, we will have to reassess our situation.
+So, when it comes to relatively safe investments over a short period of time, few things come with less risk than paying off my mortgage early.
+You end up After our house is paid off, we will have to reassess our situation.

 Debt is a Burden – I realize that debt can be used as a tool to reach great wealth.
 Afterall, we couldn’t have bought our primary residence and two rental properties without using debt.
 With that being said, I truly do not like the crushing feeling that being in debt adds to my life.
 We plan our lives around our debt and have to take it into consideration with each step.
 What if we want to start our own business?
 What if one spouse wants to stay home with the kids?
 While we are in mortgage debt, our $1,400 minimum payment must be taken into account.
 When we are debt free, we answer to no one – except, unfortunately, the tax man.